 The 5GAA is rock-solid because it combines the world’s three largest mobile infrastructure vendors along with a new car-focused Qualcomm and with the three largest luxury automakers in the world.
 In other words, expect to see self-driving and 5G network technologies moving at a steady pace from this club.
 And lastly, luxury automakers typically tend to be recession-proof, which reinforces the solidity of the 5GAA; remember Detroit’s Big 3 bailout, among others, like France’s Peugeot during the financial crisis.

-Stéphane Téral is Senior Research Director, Mobile Infrastructure & Carrier Economics, for IHS Markit
+Stéphane Téral is Senior Research Director, Mobile Infrastructure & Carrier Economics, within the IHS Technology Group at IHS Markit